This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 The Judicial College of Victoria (JCV) has undertaken a range of activities in 2019 to assist judicial officers to understand the impacts of trauma, including child sexual abuse.
 In June 2019, JCV conducted a one-day program ‘Insight into Trauma’, which aimed to assist judicial officers develop a trauma-informed approach to courtroom management.

-In August 2019, JCV launched its new guide for judicial officers .
+In August 2019, JCV launched its new guide for judicial officers Victims of Crime in the .
 The guide is accessible to both the judiciary and broader legal profession.
 It includes information on the effects of trauma and provides guidance for judicial officers and court staff when interacting with victims.
 In 2019, as part of its forensic evidence seminar series for judicial officers, JCV included a seminar on injury investigation and reporting of child abuse including child sexual abuse, abusive head trauma and patterns of bruising.

 Victoria Legal Aid